aadarshraj231/Control-Mouse-With-Webcam-In-OpenCv-Python/README.md

 # Control-Mouse-With-Webcam-In-OpenCv-Python
 Google Code In

+In This Project I Control Mouse With My Finger Gesture With Camera This Is So Amazing Project And You Can Do Many Things With This And Create A Many Projects Like Racing Game Controller And Play Music,etc And You Can Do Many Things With This.
+I Using opncv.
+OpenCv Is Computer Vision Package Like You Want Detect And Recognition Project Then You have To Import Opencv And Also We Using Numpy And pyautogui.
+Numpy Is Use For Mathematical And Matirces Use And pyautogui is for control keyboard and mouse etc..So Let's Go And Create This Amazing Project..

 Control Mouse With Camera In OpenCV And Python.
 This Is Amazing Project But Not Easy You Have To Basic Knowledge Of
 * OpenCV
 * Python